hectagon-finance/whiteboard/readme.md

 ## Appchain consensus mechanism

+- Validators gossip with each other by using websocket.
+The transaction is sent to a validator, the validator verifies whether the signed transaction is valid or not based on the client's signature, original data, and public key.
+If the transaction is valid it will broadcast to other validators.
+When a validator receives a transaction from another validator it checks to see if the transaction is already in the mempool.
+If the transaction is not already in the mempool, it will add the transaction to its own mempool.

 - It's pretty simple.
 When a validator receives 3 input commands into the mempool they will create a block hash and broadcast to other validators for consensus.
+So client have to send 3 valid transaction to validator can create block.

 ## How to run ?